 Design a flexible onboarding experience by role

-A common mistake in startups is applying a uniform process for all part-time staff – this makes onboarding ineffective and wastes time on both sides.
-Instead, think from the user experience design perspective: you need a flexible “onboarding kit” tailored to each function like CSKH, content, order management…
+A common mistake in startups is applying a general process to all part-time personnel – this makes onboarding ineffective and wastes both parties“ time.
+Instead, think from a user experience design perspective: you need a flexible ”onboarding kit' for each function such as Customer Service, content, order operations...

-For example, at DPS.MEDIA when setting up a team of collaborators writing articles for an F&B client, we divide onboarding into 3 clear parts:
+For example, at DPS.MEDIA when setting up a team of writing collaborators for an F&B client, we divided the onboarding kit into 3 clear parts:

-– Brand & tone of voice introduction: from banned keywords to guidelines describing dishes, all designed in a 1-page slide format.
+– Brand introduction & tone of voice: from banned keywords to guidelines describing dishes, all designed in a 1-page slide format.

 – Weekly work checklist: specific, easy to follow, with sample articles for reference.